thomasmartinez114/jsPractice/README.md

-simple webpage to practice javascript
-Converting numbers to Alpha using fromCharCode method: forLoop, forEach, and map.
-Then displaying numbers below only numbers greater than 72 and less than 88 using filter method.
-Finally, display the product of all numbers using reduce.
+1) Converting numbers to Alpha using fromCharCode method: forLoop, forEach, and map.

+2) Displaying numbers below only numbers greater than 72 and less than 88 using filter method.

+3) Display the product of all numbers using reduce.